CitadelStronghold/gem/docs/README.md

 > > **gem s [brisqi](https://brisqi.com)**
 >
-> > Note: Additionally, establish backups.
+> > Note: Establishes auto-backup functionality.
+The gem would need to be customized to use your own repository beforehand.

 ---